 Sergeant Cinthya Umanzor of the Harris County Constable Precinct 4 claimed that “there was no one in the driver’s seat” when the crash occurred.

-The vehicle that took place in the crash was allegedly a 2019 Tesla Model S. Prior to the accident, the car was traveling at a high speed when it improperly navigated a curve and deviated from the road.
+The vehicle that initiated the crash was allegedly a 2019 Tesla Model S. Prior to the accident, the car was traveling at a high speed when it improperly navigated a curve and deviated from the road.
 The car then crashed into a tree and burst into flames.

 First responders struggled to put out the blaze.
-Ultimately, it took 30,000 gallons of water and over four hours to handle the flames.
+Ultimately, it took 30,000 gallons of water and over four hours to put out the flames.

-When authorities were finally able to extinguish the fire, they discovered the two passengers-one in the front passenger seat, and the other in the back seat, of the car.
+When the authorities were finally able to extinguish the fire, they discovered the two deceased passengers.